GlobeNewswire blames Walmart-Litecoin fakery on 'fraudulent user account'

 "When GlobeNewswire became aware this morning that a fraudulent user account was used to issue an illegitimate press release we promptly withdrew the press release and issued a Notice to Disregard.
 This has never happened before and we have already put in place enhanced authentication steps to prevent this isolated incident from occurring in the future.
 We will work with the appropriate authorities to request – and facilitate – a full investigation, including into any criminal activity associated with this matter," the company said in a statement provided to FOX Business.

-It is unclear whether the Securities and Exchange Commission or any other federal agencies are probing the incident, inquiries by FOX Business to the SEC were not returned at the time of publication.
+It is unclear whether the Securities and Exchange Commission or any other federal agencies are probing the incident.

+In response to an inquiry by FOX Business, the SEC said it "does not comment on the existence or nonexistence of a possible investigation."

 Monday morning, around the time U.S. equity markets opened for trading, a press release went out stating Walmart and Litecoin had a deal on a new payment option.
 The release, which has since been deleted, contained a quote from CEO Doug McMillion.